🔴 Did You Vote for This: Why The Podcast Bros are Turning on Trump 2025-10-07 18:14

 Isn't that counterproductive?

-Stephen and crew be safe and God bless.
+Stephen and crew, be safe and God bless.

-I I don't know this one.
+I don't know this one.

-But but uh but I have my issues with that.
+This might not be the best chat, but I have my issues with that.

-It's it's happened before in very similar ways.
+It's happened before in very similar ways.

 That changes things a little bit, right?